Next Lesson - The Nephron

 - The caudal portion forms the spongy (penile) urethra in males, and contributes to the female reproductive system.

 Initially, the bladder is drained by the allantois, a structure inside the connecting stalk that links the bladder to the yolk sac.
-This will degenerate as the urethras form and become functional, degenerating into the median umbilical ligament, which can be found in adults.
+This structure later becomes the urachus and eventually fibroses to form the median umbilical ligament, which can be found in adults.

 As the bladder grows, it begins to grow into the mesonephric ducts.
 This gives rise to the bladder trigone, a triangle of tissue on the inside of the bladder made up of the two ureteric orifices superiorly and the internal urethral orifice inferiorly.